microsoft/TypeScript-New-Handbook/chapters/Types from Extraction.md

 ## The `keyof` type operator {#keyof}

-The `keyof` operator takes a type and produces a string or numeric literal union of its keys:
+The `keyof` operator takes an object type and produces a string or numeric literal union of its keys:

 ```ts
 type Point = { x: number, y: number };